bytex-solutions/snamp/docs/adapters/groovy-adapter.md

 Name | Type | Description
 ---- | ---- | ----
-resources | Groovy object | A root object that exposes access to all connected resources.
-It is a root of all DSL extensions
+resources | Groovy object | Root object that exposes access to all connected resources.
+That is a root of all DSL extensions

 #### Logging